OpenTNF/OpenTNF-library/README.md

 * TNF_SECONDARY_LRS
 * TNF_AREA

-This also applies to any column that references the `oid` column in the above table with a foreign key.
+This also applies to any column that references the `oid` column in any of the above tables with a foreign key.

 ## Extensions
-This chapter describes extensions to the OpenTNF standard made by the reference implementation.
+This chapter describes extensions to the OpenTNF standard made in the reference implementation.

 ### Tasks
-The tables `tnf_task` and `tnf_task_editable_type` tables are included, and can be used to store tasks and issues related to the dataset in the file.
+The tables `tnf_task` and `tnf_task_editable_type` tables are included, and can be used to store tasks related to the dataset in the file.

 ### Areas
-The table `tnf_area` can be used to store polygons related to the dataset in the file.
+The table `tnf_area` can be used to store areas related to the dataset in the file.

 ### Metadata Keys
 The following additional metadata keys are defined: